Azure/gitops-connector/README.md

 ### Why cannot we enhance ArgoCD/FluxCD notification functionality to achieve the same?

 Actually we can.
 But should we?
 The GitOps connector decouples ArgoCD/FluxCD from GitHub/Azure DevOps.
 It reduces dependencies serving as a glue between them.
 Think of GitOps connector as of an extension of FluxCD/ArgoCD (one for both) for Microsoft/GitHub products and maintained by Microsoft.
-When we want to build same CI/CD flow with another GitOPs operator, we will update the connector keeping the same pipelines setup.
+When we want to build same CI/CD flow with another GitOps operator, we will update the connector keeping the same pipelines setup.
 When we want to enrich look-n-feel of Git Commit status or use a new feature in Azure DevOps / GitHub we will update the connector without touching FluxCD/ArgoCD at all.
 Hence, the GitOps connector.

 ## GitOps operators